CU-ADCL/CU-DMU-Materials/quizzes/2_info.md

 ## Content

 The quiz will consist of 4 conceptual questions similar to the questions on the homework.
-No coding will be required, though you may wish to use a computer for some calculations.
+No coding will be required, though **you will need a calculator or computer for a few calculations**.
 There are a couple problems that require hand-drawn figures.
 Please have the technology ready for that.

 ### Topics